shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/avax-testing-truffle.md

 # How to Write Unit-Tests for Smart Contracts in Avalanche

-## Introduction
+# Introduction

 Unit testing is a software testing method where individual units or components of the software are tested.
 The purpose of unit tests is to validate that each unit of the software performs as designed.

-In smart contract development, good Unit tests are very critical.
-Given that smart contracts are immutable once deployed and are often responsible for managing huge sums of money, writing good unit tests cannot be over-emphasized.
+In smart contract development, a comprehensive set of unit tests for each function are critical.
+Given that smart contracts are immutable once the bytecode is deployed and they can be responsible for managing rather large sums of money, writing good unit tests cannot be over-emphasized.

 A thorough understanding of the smart contract being tested is very important to the effectiveness of the test.
 Steps must be taken to document what the smart contract does and how it does it.
-The next step is to map out each test to correspond with the contract’s functionality.
-In this tutorial, we will follow these outlined steps to write unit tests that cover the functionality of our contract.
+The next task is to map out each test to correspond with the contract’s functionality.
+In this tutorial, we will follow these outlined steps to write unit tests that cover the complete functionality of our contract.

-## **Prerequisites**
+# **Prerequisites**

-This tutorial builds on a previously written tutorial on avalanche, so before we proceed any further make sure to complete &mdash; <cite>[Making an advanced e-Voting dApp on Avalanche Fuji network using Trufflesuite][1]</cite>.
+This tutorial builds on a previously written tutorial on avalanche, so before we proceed any further make sure to complete - [Making an advanced e-Voting dApp on Avalanche Fuji network using Trufflesuite][1].

-## Breaking It Down
+# Breaking It Down

 As pointed out above, a thorough understanding of the contract is required to write effective unit tests.
-Here, we'll break down our smart contract into separate units and map out each of our tests to correspond with the contract's functionality.
+Here, we'll break down our smart contract into separate units and map out each of our tests to correspond with the contract functions.
 If you followed the previous tutorial, you have a basic understanding of what the contract does and how.
 Let's go ahead and break down the contract to figure out what we need to test for.

-In the `Election.sol` file, we have one constructor and two functions:
+In the `Election.sol` file from the Avalanche e-voting dApp we mentioned, there is a constructor and two functions, `addCandidate()` and `vote()`:

 ```javascript
 constructor(string[] memory _nda, string[] memory _candidates) {